About Cameron University

 Today, Cameron University serves students from around the globe, offering more than 50 degrees through two-year, four-year and graduate programs.

 Cameron University is committed to providing its students a top quality education with caring and qualified faculty.
 Small class sizes provide an environment where learning and student success are the highest priority.

 Cameron offers an honors program, early admission, advanced standing, a study abroad program, and college-level examination programs.
-Free tutoring is available in labs across campus to assist students in achieving academic success.
+Free tutoring is available in labs across campus and at the Office of Teaching and Learning, all designed to help students achieve academic success.

-So confident in the quality education students receive, Cameron University has implemented “The Cameron University Guarantee.”
-Cameron will provide additional education, at no expense to the graduate or employer, to Cameron baccalaureate graduates who enter the workforce and whose employers identify a deficiency in core employment areas in the graduate’s major field of study.
+So confident is Cameron in the quality education students receive, it has implemented “The Cameron University Guarantee.”
+Cameron will provide additional education, at no expense to the graduate or employer, to CU baccalaureate graduates who enter the workforce and whose employers identify a deficiency in core employment areas in the graduate’s major field of study.

 “The Cameron University Guarantee” is believed to be the first program of its kind offered by a public university in Oklahoma and one of the first in the nation.